JedBurke/Lemony/README.md

 #### Extensions & Exclusions

 You have a directory with multiple file types and don't want to apply the replacement on all of them.
 Use the `--ext` option to include the file types to be renamed.
 To keep it simple, we're using the semi-colon to separate the files extensions.
+Notice the comma.

 ```
 > rename "path" --ext "txt;srt,ass"